WSDOT/PGSuper/Documentation/PGSuper/src/UserGuide/Analysis Results/Analysis Results.md

 @subpage ug_girder_stability_graph | Graphs stability factors of safety as a function of support location for lifting and hauling
 @subpage ug_stress_history_graph | Change in stress at a point over time

+**Exporting Results Data**: Data from graphs can be exported to a file by clicking on the *Export Graph Data* button.
+See @subpage ug_exporting_graph_data for more information.

 > NOTE: Extensions can add more graph types.
 Refer to extension documentation for more specific information.

 Reporting Results